 Protect yourself from ransomware

-Ransomware is a virus which encrypts your files, refusing to release them and essentially “holding them hostage” until you pay the ransom.
+Ransomware is a virus that encrypts your files, refusing to release them and essentially “holding them hostage” until you pay the ransom.
 Small businesses can protect themselves against such attacks by making sure that any critical documents are duplicated and stored on two different storage devices.
 This means you’ll have to manually back each of them up every time any changes are made.
 But this is better than being denied access to the documents that are critical to your continued business success.

 Be smart about your emails

 Emails from unknown sources, especially if they come with attachments or hyperlinks should be treated with caution.
 While most email clients have security tools in place to automatically move suspicious items to your junk folder, they can hardly prevent all possible threats.
 If you open a harmful attachment or follow a dangerous link, you may unwittingly download malicious scripts to your device.
 Similarly, when sending emails, it’s better to share documents rather than attaching them – as the latter means you lose control.

 Invest in a VPN